baxter100/uk-crypto-tax/README.md

 ### Introduction
 Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK

+The easiest way to get started is by uploading your trades to https://cointracking.info/ and then downloading the trade list from https://cointracking.info/trade_prices.php

+For general cryppto-related tax questions see: https://bettingbitcoin.io/ or https://cryptotax.uk/

 **We have two seperate versions to help noticing errors.
 If you find any discrepancies in the versions please let us know**